RotX18/MP_Group4_EscapingReality/README.md

 # MP_Group4_EscapingReality
-A virtual reality escape rooom experience developed using the Unity game engine with the Oculus SDK for the open house of Temasek Polytechnic's Diploma in Game Design & Development.
+A virtual reality escape room experience developed using the Unity game engine with the Oculus SDK for the open house of Temasek Polytechnic's Diploma in Game Design & Development.

 ## Credits:
 ### Director